Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 The object modeling is the following:
 - **Selection**: builtin provided by the Flow Viewport Toolkit.
-    - Encapsulates the Hydra selection as scene index paths.
+    - Encapsulates the Hydra selection as scene index paths and selection data sources.
     - Is shared by the selection scene index and all selection highlighting scene indices.
 - **Selection scene index**: builtin provided by the Flow Viewport Toolkit.